kjcamann/kjcamann.github.io/doc/csd/_sources/lists-implementation.rst.txt

 .. rubric:: Footnotes

 .. [#lists-container-of] Several popular C codebases contain a special macro that does this "inverse offsetof" operation to obtain the original structure address from one of the members.
 It is usually spelled ``container_of``.

+.. [#circular-lists] This kind of circular linked list is also described in the classic algorithms textbook `Introduction to Algorithms <https://en.wikipedia.org/wiki/Introduction_to_Algorithms>`_ (commonly refered to as "CLRS") in section 10.2, "Sentinels", when discussing linked lists.